clearmatics/mobius/README.md

 Mobius contracts are deployed in the standard way and declare the size of a ring and the denomination of the deposit.

-## Status

-Möbius is consider in preview status and is actively being developed.
-The contract will move to use `alt_bn128` and new opcodes that will make it applicable to the Etheruem Mainnet.
-Until then the contract is applicable to private networks.

 ## Developing

 [Truffle][2] is used to develop and test the Mobius Smart Contract.
 This has a dependency of [Node.js][3].